Saudi Arabia finds 26 more cases of MERS, Egypt reports first sufferer

 The World Health Organisation announced the Egyptian case on its website, saying it was the first laboratory-confirmed case of MERS reported by authorities there.
 It said the 27-year-old man was in stable condition.

-Reporting by Angus McDowall in Riyadh; additional reporting by Stephanie Nebehay in Geneva; Editing by Hugh Lawson
+Reporting by Angus McDowall in Riyadh; additional reporting by Stephanie Nebehay in Geneva; Editing by Hugh Lawson/Mark Heinrich

-Note: (This story has been corrected to say that the Egyptian case was first reported on Saturday)